StrangeRanger/bash-style-guide/content/aesthetics.md

 /// admonition | General Guidelines
     type: info

 - **88-Character Limit**: Keep lines within 88 characters.
-This means breaking long lines into multiple lines when necessary.
+This means breaking lines exceeding the limit into multiple lines when necessary.
     - **Reason**: An 88-character limit ensures that code remains readable on various screen sizes and devices, including terminals, text editors, and code review tools.
 - **Exceptions**: Allow exceptions for long strings or complex expressions that require clarity and are more understandable when not broken into multiple lines.